aifaiz/ipay88-woocommerce/README.md

 ---

-## How to get the plugin
+## 2 Way to get the plugin (choose one)

 1. Download here and install from your admin https://wordpress.org/plugins/aics-ipay88-woocommerce
 2. Download this repo and upload all the contents of this repo to the plugins folder and its good to go

-### You could also download this repo as ZIP file and upload it from wp-admin
+### You could also download this repo as ZIP file and upload it from wp-admin (if you dont want to use the wordpress plugins repo)

 1. upload plugin [using ftp or zip] OR search for `aics ipay88 woocommerce` in the add plugin page inside admin
 2. activate plugin